DavidDerhy/M5StackBot/README.md

 # ₿o₿
-₿itcoin øpen ₿ank

-Built on top of M5Stack, ₿ö₿ is a kawai bitcoin bank, investment manager & AI assistant.
+Built on top of M5Stack, ₿o₿ is a kawaï AI assistant.